 In Figure 9-2, I selected the Only Scan Responsive Pings and All Selected Ports in List options.
 However, you may want to select some other options:

 - If you don't want to ping each host first, deselect the Only Scan Responsive Pings option.
 ICMP can be blocked, which can cause the scanner to not find certain hosts.
 This option can make the test run more efficiently.

-to your systems, you can configure SuperScan to do so.
-I recommend
+your systems, you can configure SuperScan to do so.
+I recommend these settings:

 - If you want to perform a scan on well-known ports, at least select the All Selected Ports in List option.